 We must execute a grant agreement with you before we can make any payments.
-Execute means both you and the Commonwealth have signed the agreement.
-We are not responsible for any expenditure you incur until a grant agreement is executed.
+Execute means both you and the Commonwealth have accepted the agreement.
+We cannot make any payments until a grant agreement is executed.

 The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Minister.
 We will identify these in the offer of funding.